 The Ivy Birmingham, 67-71 Temple Row, Birmingham, B2 5LS

 Disclosure: All photos and words belong to me, the birthday girl for seemingly the 10th day in a row.
-This meal was complementary for review purposes but all opinions (as usual!!) are my own.
+Thanks to my pal for paying for dinner.